mb2o/docs/start/views.md

 	}

 Great!
-So, we have told Laravel to show 10 users per page when paginating users.

 Now you're ready to get paginated results from the database.
 It couldn't be any easier.
 Just use the **paginate** method:

 	$users = User::where('posts', '>', 100)->paginate();

 The **paginate** method will return an instance of the **Paginator** class.
+Notice you didn't have to specify the current page or the total amount of users.
+Laravel makes your life easier by figuring that stuff out for you.
 The results of your query can be accessed via the **results** property on the Paginator instance:

 	$results = $users->results;

+Need to paginate results using the [Fluent query builder](/docs/database/query)?
+Simply pass the number of items to show per page into the **paginate** method:

+	$users = DB::table('users')->where('votes', '>' 100)->paginate(10);

 Alright, you are ready to display the results on a View: